-Giant Vending Machine Wants to Make Buying a Used Car in Philly Fun
+Giant Vending Machine Wants to Make Buying a Used Car Fun

 The innovation eats a large coin then spits out a vehicle.
 Here’s why the company behind the structure is so excited to finally open it in Philly on Thursday.